pathakmukul/OpenAI-Whisper-GPT-with-Silence-Detection-chatbot/README.md

 # OpenAI-Whisper-GPT-with-Silence-Detection-chatbot
-Real-time audio recording and transcription system using Streamlit, and OpenAI's Whisper model on Streamlit.
-With continuous audio capture with silence detection
+Real-time audio transcription & AI response system using and OpenAI's Whisper & GPT model on Streamlit.
+With continuous audio capture with silence detection.
 ![DALL·E 2024-07-28 14 37 25 - Create a radical, eye-catching graphic for a tech project titled 'OpenAI-GPT-Whisper-with-Silence-Detection-chatbot'  The graphic should feature dynam copy](https://github.com/user-attachments/assets/3ebba866-c947-4f96-a21a-d11109b3ea81)

 ## Overview

-This project implements a real-time audio recording and transcription system using Python, Streamlit, and OpenAI's Whisper model.
+This project implements a real-time audio recording, transcription and AI response system using Python, Streamlit, and OpenAI's Whisper & GPT model.
 It features continuous audio capture with silence detection, allowing for automatic segmentation of audio input.
-The system is designed to work with various audio input devices and can be easily integrated into applications requiring speech-to-text functionality.
+The system is designed to work with various audio input devices(mic, system) and can easily create responses based on what is asked.

 ## Features

 - Real-time audio recording from selected input devices
 - Silence detection for automatic audio segmentation
 - Integration with OpenAI's Whisper model for transcription
+- Prompt based reponse on captured transcription through GPT
-- Simple and interactive Streamlit-based user interface
+- Simple and interactive Streamlit-based chat interface
 - Continuous processing and transcription of audio segments
 - Configurable parameters for silence detection and recording duration